| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 because outside in the courtyard there was a bar of a more conventional

+nature.
 From the sanatorium we followed a route taken by many of the patients

 of sanatoria in the city and visited the sulphur springs at Matsesta.